 It depends if you want the focus to be solely on the name of your brand, or if you want to take it one step further and use an icon to help sell yourself.
 Icons allow you to convey a message; what your message says depends on the image you use.
 You can use it as a sales tool to let people know what services you provide or as a branding tool to help portray your personality.

 3. Can I get free music logo samples?

 Yes, you can.

-As you’re playing around and experimenting with all the different color palettes, icons, and fonts available, you can download a free sample logo to try out across your social media pages to see how it looks in action.
+With Tailor Brands, you can create a logo for free, and experiment with all the different color palettes, icons, and fonts available.
+You can download a free sample logo to try out across your social media pages to see how it looks in action.

 When you’ve polished and tuned your perfect logo, you can claim it for yourself and download the high-resolution version.